TechSecCTF/writeups/googlectf2017/rsa_ctf_challenge/README.md

 # RSA CTF Challenge (Crypto)

+*To see writeup with rendered Latex, see the [writeup](https://gitlab.com/techsec/writeups/tree/master/googlectf2017/rsa_ctf_challenge) on GitLab*

 We are first presented with a simple HTML form that asks us to sign the word `challenge` in order to login.

 ![initial form](images/initial.png)